TJeffrey237/CS386Project/reports/report11.md

 ## 1. Activity Summary ##
 Tyler
-- .
+- Created art for various puzzles
+- Fixed issue with scene switching
+- Contributed to Deliverable 6
-- Github Summary:
+- Github Summary: 4 commits

 Jackson
 - Completed a drawing puzzle so that the player can wipe down an object to solve puzzle